MarcoDVisser/CV/MASTER.md

 ---

 ### International presentations
+2019
+:	 **Session organizer** at the Netherlands Annual Ecology Meeting, February 2019, Lunteren, The Netherlands.
+Governing dynamics of community assembly: from big data to best practices
+:	 **Speaker** at the Netherlands Annual Ecology Meeting, February 2019, Lunteren, The Netherlands.
+Bigger isn’t always better: how regression dilution distorted the perception of negative density dependence.

 2018
 :	 **Speaker** at the at the Association for Tropical Biology and Conservation Annual Meeting 2016.
 June 2018, Kuching, Malaysia.
 Beyond density-dependence alone: How density-dependent and independent mechanisms together determine species abundance in a common tree species.

 :	 **Speaker** at the European Conference of Tropical Ecology.
 March 2018, Paris, France.
 Density-dependent regulation and density-independent limitation together determine the abundance of a common tree species.

 2017